 Option 2 - Full Choice CSA

 If you prefer to pick which veggies you do or don't receive, we also offer the option to make that choice yourself.
 This allows you to decide how much you will receive on a given week, what you will receive on a given week, and also skip a week if you plan to be out of town.
 You can also customize the amount you receive so that some weeks it's less and others it's more.
 These shares are available in the same increments as the Fixed Shares.
-However, they cannot be purchased through my website, but must be purchased in person with a credit card or check.
+Full Choice Shares cannot be purchased through our website, but must be purchased in person with a credit card or check.

-At this time of year, when our income is the lowest, we also have the most expenses.
+At the time of year when our income is the lowest we also have the most expenses.
 These come not only in the form of seed, but also in a variety of supplies: materials for the soil mix we start the seeds in, row cover to protect tender seedlings from the elements, propane to heat the greenhouse, wages for our hard-working farm crew, etc...
-When you make your CSA payments earlier, it allows me to purchase these supplies without stress and also to plan how many households we need to plant for.
-To this end, I am offering a $10 discount to those who pay in full by January 15.
-To hold a spot in the CSA, please make a deposit of $150.
+When you make your CSA payments earlier, it allows us to purchase these supplies without stress, and to plan for how many households we need to plant for.
+To hold a spot in the CSA, please make a minimum deposit of $150.
 Shares will be filled on a first come, first serve basis.
 The remainder of the payment is due by March 31.
-Given some current difficulties with our online store, the best way to make a payment is either to mail a check or money order to the following address.
-Alternately, you can go to, www.onlinefarmmarkets.com/christopher-farm and purchase a share through my on-line store.
+Given some current difficulties with our online store, the best way to make a payment is either to mail a check or money order to the following address, or pay us directly at market.

 5305 W. 500 S.

 Modoc, IN 47358

-Spring: kale, spinach, lettuce mix, head lettuce, radishes, scallions, cilantro, arugula, carrots, Swiss chard, mint, beets, mixed Asian greens, salad turnips,
+Spring: kale, spinach, lettuce mix, head lettuce, radishes, scallions, cilantro, arugula, carrots, Swiss chard, beets, mixed Asian greens, salad turnips, parsley.